sstur/nbit/README.md

 - Schemas and validation for JSON request body
 - Additional body parsers such as multipart/form-data
+- Tooling to statically generate an [OpenAPI schema](https://oai.github.io/Documentation/start-here.html) from a set of route handlers
 - High performance trie-based (e.g. radix3) request router
 - Better documentation
 - Performance benchmarks and comparisons with other libraries